lguarda/dotfiles/cheatsheet.md

 # advanced sed regex

 # -i: replace in file instead of print stdout
-# -0: slurp all file (useful for multi line regex)
+# -0: slurp all file useful for multi line regex you can find -0777 on the web but -0 work
 # -e: allows you to provide the program as an argument rather than in a file.
 # -p: places a printing loop around your command so that it acts on each line of standard input or file given in argument
+# -n: same as -p but only print your match

 # advanced sed
 # regex option /m multi line